 When you save data in your application, you will need to think about the structure of the data, and how it should be represented in the Editor.
 That's where defining types and fields is extremely important.
 The explanations below for the different concepts will use the hypothetical case of a car rental marketplace, that enables users to lend their car to other users.

 The different types of data ("data types") are the most high-level concept you define when you build a data-driven application.
-They let you describe an entry in the database as a XX.
+You can think of them like a kind of object or a concept that you want to have data about in the database.
 In our marketplace case, the different data types will include a 'Car', a 'Booking', a 'Review'.
 Defining these types is the first step to describe what the database will contain, before defining how to describe these items.

 A built-in data type that exists in any Bubble application is the User type.
 In our marketplace example, users will be interacting with each other, and therefore need to exist in the database, described by their email.
 This data type is particular and have specific properties, a section below covers it in details.